-NRW Events Calendar 2024
+NRW Events Calendar 2025

-Every year workplaces, schools, early learning services, community groups, reconciliation groups, and people right across the country host a whole range of activities and events during National Reconciliation Week (NRW).
+Every year workplaces, schools, early learning services, community groups, reconciliation groups, and people right across the country host a range of activities and events during National Reconciliation Week (NRW).

-The dates for NRW are the same each year; 27 May to 3 June.
+The dates for NRW are the same each year: 27 May to 3 June.
+Look through the calendar to see how you can mark NRW at an event near you.

-Please note: the events posted below are not the responsibility of Reconciliation Australia.
+Please note: the events on this calendar are not the responsibility of Reconciliation Australia.
 If you have any questions regarding an event, please contact the organisers.

 Filters